People of North East need our help even after floods.

 3.Initiated Public health promotion activities in villages in camps

-4. Eight water filters installed in schools, communities and relief camps.
+4. Eight water filters and eight hand pumps installed in schools, communities and relief camps.

 5. At the community level four tube wells (100 feet deep) installed to support 85 families in two villages in three relief camps and two with proper electrification.